howardginsburg/AzureDevOpsSQL/readme.md

 # Azure DevOps Powershell to AzureSQL

-This repo shows how you can run a sql script against a database using PowerShell.
-The solution leverages the SQLServer powershell module.
-Microsoft hosted agents cannot install this, so you must have a [self hosted pool](https://learn.microsoft.com/azure/devops/pipelines/agents/v2-windows?view=azure-devops) to run the pipeline on.
+This repo shows how you can run a sql script against a database using PowerShell in one of three ways.

+1. Azure SQL Database Deployment task - shields the user from all complexity of making the connection to Azure and getting an access token.
+2. Azure Powershell task - shields the user from the complexity of making the connection to Azure, but not from getting an access token.
+3. Powershell task - requires the user to manage the Service Principal credentials, establish the connection to Azure, and get an access token.

+All options leverage the SQLServer powershell module.
+However, the Azure Powershell and Powershell tasks require a [self hosted pool](https://learn.microsoft.com/azure/devops/pipelines/agents/v2-windows?view=azure-devops) to run the pipeline on since the built in agents are unable to install PowerShell modules.

 1. Create an active directory account to use to connect to the database